- System requirements

 Use Profile from within IDE... action on Welcome screen or in "Tools" menu, select "Eclipse" and follow the instructions.

-The wizard will automatically open these instructions in your browser.
+The wizard will open these instructions in your browser.
 Please follow them to complete the plugin installation.

 After the plugin is installed, Profile actions appear in the toolbar ...